Rocky Mountain News: Revival plans and successors

-INDenver Times and the Rocky Mountain Independent
+INDenver Times

 On March 16, 2009, several former Rocky Mountain News staffers announced a plan to develop a new on-line, real-time local newspaper, with a staff of about 30 journalists.
 The plan required 50,000 subscriber pledges before April 23, 2009; if that goal was met, the full website, with the name INDenver Times, would launch on May 4, 2009.
 On April 23, 2009, INDenver Times, the name for the proposed restart, reported that only 3,000 people had subscribed to the premium content subscription model.
 The three co-founders said that they did not intend to continue the planned business model, and, instead, would create a less-staffed news site, while Steve Foster and several former Rocky Mountain News journalists said that they believed that the original business model of a robustly staffed on-line alternative newspaper could succeed and were looking for new backers.

 INDenver Times, still on-line as of April 2018, does not use the subscription model, instead depending on advertising for its revenue.
 As of October 2013, the three co-founders Kevin Prebuld, Brad Gray, and Ben Ray, editor Steve Haigh, and contributors Drew Litton and Ed Stein were the only remaining staff from the original venture.
 The site relies on 15 contributors and six "INSighters".
 On September 7, 2009, INDT.com unveiled a new website design, allowing readers to read the news in a more organized format.

+Rocky Mountain Independent

 On July 4, 2009, Steve Foster and several former Rocky Mountain News employees launched a new venture known as the Rocky Mountain Independent.
 The new website used a three-pronged revenue strategy: advertising, subscription revenues, and outside contributors.
 Subscriptions cost $4.00 per month and yearly subscriptions were 50% for the first three months, at $24.
 The 12 owners of the website committed to working for free until the end of September 2009.
 The website stopped publishing new content on October 5, 2009.

 Possible revival

 In December 2014, Denver billionaire Philip Anschutz was reported to be exploring the possibility of reviving the Rocky Mountain News; he had placed a prototype online and was conducting market research to assess the feasibility of a relaunch.
+The intellectual property was purchased by Clarity Media Group, Anschutz's newspaper holding company, and the web site posts links to articles from Denver television media.
+Anschutz launched a Denver edition of the Colorado Springs Gazette in 2020, which publishes material from the Rocky Mountain News archives daily.